 I am a die-hard Aperture user, but find high ISO RAW processing very frustrating for flesh tones.
 RAW has a strong red/magenta cast which is totally absent in jpegs - and VERY hard to eliminate.
 It helps to turn 'Hue Boost' to zero, but even so, the result is unacceptable.
 I offer a case in point - Peter Yarrow at a concert last night...
-Jpeg OOC: RAW: I have tried adjusting using Curves - very labor intensive, and the jpeg wins based on color, sometimes offset by DR or other factors.
+Jpeg OOC: Subscribe to see EXIF info for this image (if available) RAW: Subscribe to see EXIF info for this image (if available) I have tried adjusting using Curves - very labor intensive, and the jpeg wins based on color, sometimes offset by DR or other factors.
 I have a trial copy of LR - no such problems.
 Nor is there a real issue at lower ISOs in Aperture.
 The Aperture RAW engine for the E-M5 is simply not good at high ISO - and it lacks the RAW controls to make it right.
 Anyone have any insights?
 Suggestions?